photoprism/photoprism-docs/docs/user-guide/users/roles.md

 ## Visitor

 *Visitors* cannot be added manually.
 This special role is tied to a system account that represents anonymous users who use links to view albums or other content that has been shared with them.
 Visitors can only access these resources and cannot log in with a username or password.
 Other than guests, they also cannot retain their personal settings for longer than their browsing session lasts.

-!!! example ""
-    Additional account roles like user, viewer, and guest are currently [only available with a membership](https://www.photoprism.app/editions#compare) to support development and maintenance.